ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/alwayscoffeetime_role.md

 #### Profile

 A welcome desk host is a member of the open science neuroimaging community who:
+ - feels comfortable with online virtual chats and videos and who likes to make everyone feel included
  - feels comfortable welcoming attendees and provide guidance about the Brainhack as needed